I grew up with a German Shepherd in the family, and for the last 16 years, I have owned and bred them. They really are a great dog!

 Never buy a German Shepherd puppy from a pet store or from an Internet site that will ship a pup to you without asking you any questions beyond "Check or charge?"
 These puppies come from puppy mills.
 They will not only be sickly, but they will have missed a major learning period for basic training and will be harder to train and more uncontrollable.

-The best German Shepherd puppies come from breeders, animal shelters, or from rescuers.
+The best German Shepherd puppies come from breeders, animal shelters, or rescuers.
 German Shepherds are most often abandoned when they are six months old and past the cute stage.

 Finding a Puppy